 Going camping or to a cabin on a lake?
 Why not start your trip a day early?
 With a little planning, you’ll be glad you did.

 From Rt.
 206 N, take a right onto Plains Road and stop at the Farmers Market located on the Sussex County Farm and Horse Show Fairgrounds on Saturdays from 9 to 2.
 Local farmers sell their just-picked fruit and vegetables (great for grilling) and just-baked goodies plus locally grown and woven, exquisitely soft alpaca socks to keep your feet warm on cool nights.
-The Fairgrounds booms with festivals and other events during the summer, including the New Jersey State Fair that runs August 4th through 13th.
+The Fairgrounds booms with festivals and other events during the summer, including the New Jersey State Fair that runs in early August.
 The fair, once known as the Sussex County Farm and Horse Show, originated in Branchville in 1940 and remained there until 1979.
 A half mile or so up Rt.
 206 on the left in the parking lot of Our Lady Queen of Peace Church, a happening flea market and craft fair is worth a look-see the last Saturday of every month thru October from 8 to 3.
 Locals sell their eclectic wares gathered from old farms and other discoveries.

 Then swing into the Borough of Branchville on Broad Street.
 If your old enough, it feels like driving down Memory Lane; the well-groomed older homes and properties are tended with care and pride.
 On the left, on the corner of Broad and Milk Streets, the Milk Street Distillery, at five months old is the newest distillery in the state.
 Located in an 1892 feed and grain store, it is lovingly converted and owned and operated by two Sussex County brothers, Mike and Gordon Geerhart, who looked to get out of a lengthy history of construction.
 When they learned that the laws on distilleries were relaxed, “We quit our jobs, mortgaged our houses, and went full bore on this,” says Mike.
 “We’re hoping that craft distilling booms like craft beer.”
 Be sure to ask for a tour.
 Even the equipment is beautiful, like works of art.
 Their specialties—Black Vulture Vodka, Wooden Leg Rum and Dam Break Rye—are all made from locally grown grains.
 “What we have now is just to get us to the brown liquor we like so much.
 The townspeople have been really open to the idea and have bent over backwards for us.
 It’s really, really cool,” says Mike.
 Visitors can relax and enjoy in the tasting room, or buy a bottle to go, but BYOF.
 (Bring Your Own Food.)